HaloV01d/Pathfinding-Visualizer-A-vs-Dijkstra/README.md

 ## 🛠️ Technical Details

 - **Grid Size**: 25×25 cells (configurable in `grid.py`)
-- **Window**: Resizable with maintained aspect ratio (2:1)
+- **Window**: Resizable with maintained 2:1 aspect ratio (default: 1240×620 pixels)
-- **Rendering**: Pygame-based real-time visualization
+- **Rendering**: Pygame-based real-time visualization with letterboxing for optimal grid display
 - **Architecture**: Modular design with separate algorithm implementations
+- **Terrain System**: Weighted graph with three terrain types (Normal, Mud, Water)
+- **Pathfinding**: Uses priority queues (heapq) for A* and Dijkstra, deque for BFS
+- **Visualization**: All three grids updated synchronously; only center grid is editable

 ## 💡 Key Insights from Visualization

 ### Why A* is Faster
 A* uses the Manhattan distance heuristic to guide its search towards the goal, resulting in fewer nodes explored compared to uninformed algorithms.
+On weighted terrain, A* efficiently balances the cost-so-far with the estimated cost-to-goal.

 ### When to Use Each Algorithm
-- **A***: When you need the fastest minimum cost path and can define a good heuristic
+- **A***: When you need the fastest minimum cost path and can define a good heuristic (best for weighted graphs)
-- **Dijkstra**: When you need a guaranteed minimum cost path without a heuristic
+- **Dijkstra**: When you need a guaranteed minimum cost path without a heuristic (reliable for weighted graphs)
-- **BFS**: When all edges have equal weight and you want simplicity
+- **BFS**: When all edges have equal weight and you only care about the shortest path in steps (not suitable for weighted terrain optimization)

-### Observable Differences
+### Observable Differences on Weighted Terrain
-- **A*** explores in a focused direction toward the goal thanks to the heuristic, expanding far fewer nodes.
+- **A*** explores in a focused direction toward the goal thanks to the heuristic, expanding far fewer nodes while still finding the optimal low-cost path.
-- **Dijkstra** expands outward uniformly based on cumulative cost, avoiding expensive terrain.
+- **Dijkstra** expands outward uniformly based on cumulative cost, methodically avoiding expensive terrain like water and mud, guaranteeing the lowest-cost path.
-- **BFS** expands outward level-by-level, like Dijkstra but ignoring weights, causing a shorter but higher cost final path.
+- **BFS** expands outward level-by-level, completely ignoring terrain weights.
+It finds the path with the fewest steps but often results in a much higher total cost, traversing expensive terrain unnecessarily.

+### Terrain Weight Impact
+The weighted terrain system (Normal=1, Mud=3, Water=5) demonstrates how A* and Dijkstra intelligently route around expensive terrain, while BFS treats all terrain equally and may choose paths that cross high-cost areas if they have fewer steps.

 ## 📌 Example Scenarios
 The following examples demonstrate how the visualizer behaves on weighted grids: